Departmental Timeline, 1869-2018

 Professor Jeff Woldstad departed the faculty for a position as Department Head of Industrial Engineering at the South Dakota School of Mines and Technology.

-David Jones was named the Interim Department Head in July 2017.
+David Jones was named the Department Head in 2018.